salomov95/family_planner_api/README.md

 &nbsp;&nbsp;Being one of the most used software architectures, the MVC (Model-View-Controller) provides a simple, yet concise, way for build modern, mudular applications, by separating the application in three layers.

 * Model - Which handles data logics and data manipulation.
 * View - Which handles with the external world, delivering responses, contents, errors statuses and more.
-* Contr - Which handles business logics and interacts alone with both layers Model and View.
+* Controller - Which handles business logics and interacts alone with both layers Model and View.

 ### Requirements
   - Functional: